 What Causes Migraines?

 Headaches and migraines can often be a thorn in the side.
 The debilitating pain can sometimes be unbearable to a point where it's impossible to perform daily activities.
 For some, it's a random occurrence, and for others, it can occur frequently.
 However, it usually comes out of nowhere, making them a nightmare to deal with.
-In this article, we'll cover the different migraine causes and symptoms you need to know and how chiropractic care can help.
+This article will cover the different migraine causes and symptoms you need to know and how chiropractic care can help.

 What are migraines, and what are the causes?